marquesaline/marquesaline/README.md

 Technology excites me, and I thrive on continuous learning and improvement in all areas of my job.

-I’m currently working as a Full Stack Developer.
+I’m currently working as a Full Stack Developer and Programming Instructor.

 ---
 ## 🔭 Skills